bigsk1/TKS-GPT/README.md

 </br>

-What to make updates and changes?
+Want to make updates and changes?

 first stop systemd server for flask using